-- I. Public Health.
-(See page 497). - 2.
-Sanitary Chemistry.
+I. Public Health.
+(See page 497).

+2. Sanitary Chemistry.
 In the Chemical laboratory, College Road.
+(See page 300).

-(See page 297). - 3.
-Bacteriology.
-At the School of Medicine during the second term on Tuesday and Thursday at 2.30 p.m.
-(See page 491).
+3. Bacteriology.
+At the School of Medicine during the second and third terms at hours to be arranged.

 Each student must be provided with a microscope approved by the Professor.
 The microscope must have an immersion lens and a condenser.